omoniyidamilola/HEALTHCARE-INFRASTRUCTURE-GAP-ANALYSIS-SOUTHWESTERN-ONTARIO-CORRIDOR/README.md

 **•	Provincial Government (Ontario):** Tracks the largest share with 2,695 facilities.

-**Federal/Professional Bodies:** Organizations like the Public Health Agency of Canada (682) and the Canadian Institute for Health Information (474) provide a significant layer of professional tracking.
+**• Federal/Professional Bodies:** Organizations like the Public Health Agency of Canada (682) and the Canadian Institute for Health Information (474) provide a significant layer of professional tracking.

-**Municipal Tracking:** While smaller, municipal bodies like the City of Moncton (74) and Municipality of Québec (5) track localized data that might otherwise be missed by provincial systems.
+**•Municipal Tracking:** While smaller, municipal bodies like the City of Moncton (74) and Municipality of Québec (5) track localized data that might otherwise be missed by provincial systems.

 **2. The Power of Simplification**

 The transformation from raw data to the harmonized ODHF format is a massive exercise in data reduction and clarity.

 **Categorical Reduction:** I reduced 174 inconsistent source facility types into 3 harmonized healthcare categories, removing approximately 97% of categorical complexity.
 Additionally, I recovered 19.2% of records with missing source labels by using the ODHF harmonized categories instead of deleting incomplete records.